adler-j/ryanwattersme/_articles/this-is-my-article.md

 title: Showing LB how to make a post in Jekyll
 subtitle: This is my subtitle
 layout: article
 description: Here is a description.
+We can make the description a little bit longer so that it uses up all of the space in the list view for articles.
 date: 2015-08-29
 insearch: true
 tags: [hello, hi, awesome]